IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications should be designed to reduce the complexity to the lowest possible point at which the use cases that feed them can be met.
 They should make simple things easy and complex things possible.
 They should allow implementers to build up from a minimum viable product in stages and incrementally enable more complex use cases.

 The intent of adopting this pattern is to ensure the adoption of the specifications is as high as possible.
+Simplicity is often a trade-off between parties, and must take into account the generation and publishing of the data on the server side, and the consumption and processing of the data on the client side.

 ### 2.3.
 Intelligently Manage Ramping Up